This page describes some of the most common mistakes that webmasters make when designing for mobile.

 Touch elements too close

-Avoid setting touch elements such as buttons and links so close to each other that a mobile user cannot easily tap a desired element with their finger without also tapping a neighboring element.
+Avoid setting touch elements such as buttons and links so close to each other that a mobile user can't easily tap a desired element with their finger without also tapping a neighboring element.
 To fix these errors, make sure to size and space buttons and navigational links suitably for your mobile visitors.
 Read more in Size Tap Targets Appropriately.